Gnaeus Julius Agricola

 Gnaeus Julius Agricola (/əˈgrɪkələ/; 13 June 40 – 23 August 93) was a Roman general and politician responsible for much of the Roman conquest of Britain.
-Born to a political family of senatorial rank, Agricola began his military career as a military tribune under Governor Gaius Suetonius Paulinus.
+Born to a political family of senatorial rank, Agricola began his military career as a military tribune under governor Gaius Suetonius Paulinus.
 In his subsequent career, he served in a variety of political positions in Rome.
 In 64, he was appointed quaestor in Asia province.
 Two years later, he was appointed Plebeian Tribune, and in 68, he was made praetor.
 During the Year of the Four Emperors in 69, he supported Vespasian, general of the Syrian army, in his bid for the throne.

 When Vespasian became emperor, Agricola was made a patrician and appointed governor of Gallia Aquitania.
 In 77, he was made consul and governor of Britannia.
 As governor, he completed the conquest of what is today Wales and northern England, and led his army to the far north of Scotland, establishing forts across much of the lowlands.
 In 85, Agricola was recalled from Britain after an unusually lengthy service by Emperor Domitian.
 After his return, he retired from military and public life and died in 93.
 Most of what is known about Agricola and his governorship was written in the De vita et moribus Iulii Agricolae, a primary source, written by Tacitus, Agricola's son-in-law, and detailed archaeological evidence from northern Britain.

 Early life

 Agricola was born in the colonia of Forum Julii, Gallia Narbonensis (now Fréjus, France).
 Agricola's parents were from noted political families of senatorial rank in Roman Gaul.
 Both of his grandfathers served as imperial governors.
 His father, Lucius Julius Graecinus, was a praetor and had become a member of the Roman Senate in the year of Agricola's birth.
 Graecinus had become distinguished by his interest in philosophy.
 Between August 40 and January 41, the emperor Caligula ordered his death, because he refused to prosecute the emperor's second cousin Marcus Junius Silanus.

 His mother was Julia Procilla.
 The Roman historian Tacitus describes her as "a lady of singular virtue" who had a fond affection for her son.
-Agricola was educated in Massilia (Marseille), and showed what was considered an unhealthy interest in philosophy.
+Agricola was educated in Massilia (Marseille), and showed what was considered to be an unhealthy interest in philosophy.